-Every solid structure must have an equally solid foundation to support the stress applied by what sits above it.
+A solid, stable structure needs an equally solid foundation to support the weight of what sits above it.
 As the foundations of your body, your feet are no different.
-They need to be able to cope with the pressures of day-to-day life without causing you discomfort or pain.
+They need to be able to cope with the pressures of day-to-day life without causing you pain or discomfort.

-Poor foot alignment can be the cause of many foot-related problems, and it can also affect other joints including the ankles, knees, hips and spine.
+Poor foot alignment can be the cause of many foot-related problems, but it can also affect other joints including the ankles, knees, hips and spine.

 What are Foot Orthotics?